tianweijun/cyana-ast/README.md

 # quick start
-A regular expression describes the format of grammars:
+a regular expression describes the format of grammars:

 keywords of statement :  -> ; : # nfa(s,t) regexp